Fossil Fuels, Divestment & Reinvestment

 Accredited and institutional investors can also turn to separate account managers with expertise in sustainable, responsible, and impact investing.
 A good place to start is the separate account strategies offered by US SIF members.
 Some of these managers already offer fossil-free strategies, and others can customize their strategies to exclude fossil fuel companies.
 Visit our Separate Account Strategy chart for more information.

 For investors in mutual funds or exchange traded funds, an important next step is to assess mutual and exchange traded funds through the lens of climate change; several clean energy mutual funds exist as do mutual funds with broader sector holdings that do not include fossil fuels.
 A good place to start is the list of mutual funds offered by members of US SIF.
 By clicking on the screening and advocacy tab, visitors can see a broad range of sustainability criteria, including funds that consider climate change criteria in portfolio selection or invest in clean energy or energy efficiency.
 Some of these funds do not invest in fossil fuel companies.

-Investors that own shares in publicly traded companies should continue to pay close attention to the shareholder resolutions offered at their annual meetings and be sure to vote their shares.
-Many climate and other sustainability resolutions are being proposed to companies in a range of industries.
+Investors that own shares in publicly traded companies should continually pay close attention to shareholder resolutions offered at each company’s annual meetings and be sure to vote their shares.
+Many climate and other sustainability resolutions are being proposed to companies in present time within a range of industries.
 More information on shareholder engagement can be found in Investing to Curb Climate Change: A Guide for the Individual Investor.

 Green America Fossil Free Resource Pages: